 The Bonner Leaders are students dedicated to improving lives in the community.
 They respond to the economic, social, and cultural challenges affecting the quality of life in the city of Houston.
 The Bonners are top academic performers who learn by engaging in the community.
-Through their project-based service, Bonners learn critical skills, including leadership, teamwork, project planning, and time management.
+Through their project-based service, Bonner Leaders learn critical skills, including leadership, teamwork, project planning, and time management.
+Bonner students serve on one of seven Bonner projects aimed at alleviating the effects of poverty in Houston in the areas of education and food insecurity.

 The Bonner Commitment